Throwback to the Origins of the Wahiba Challenge!

 A Brief History of the Wahiba Challenge

 The slideshow below provides an insight into the origin and popularity the Wahiba Challenge.
-The images are based on a set of slides presented by Paul Sanders and David Alsop in 2017.
+The images are based on a set of slides presented by Paul Sanders and David Alsop in 2017 to celibrate what was considered the 20th anniversary of the Wahiba Challenge.
+(See also the al Fahal publication above which takes the history back another 3 years to 1995).

-Sorry no text to accompany this, it predates our journey into video and sound recordings.
-Perhaps still of interest to see how the Landrover Adventure Club with 3 teams and 11 members in 1998 grew into ORAC with 41 teams and 349 Wahiba Challenge participants in 2017.
+Sorry there is no text to accompany this, it predates our journey into video and sound recordings.
+Perhaps its still of interest to see how what is referred to as The Landrover Adventure Club with only 3 teams and 11 members recorded in 1998 grew into ORAC with 41 teams and 349 Wahiba Challenge participants in 2017.

-Let me know if you can add to this history, there are gaps.
+Let me know if you can add to this history, there are gaps in the records.
 Maybe you are already part of the history.
+Better still can you offer photos, video or wild tales.

 Watch this space as I will add videos I have compiled over the years.